AMEST/PeerMeeting/README.md

 1. Video conferencing over p2p with 2+ peoples
 2. Local room history on home page
 3. Screen sharing
+4. Pseudo fullscreen and half screen mode for prticipants blocks

+## Security
+High level of security: all connections are protected and encrypted according to the DTLS and SRTP protocols.
+At the same time, WebRTC works only over the HTTPS protocol, and the site using the technology must be signed with a certificate.
+All media traffic goes from user to user (p2p) and does not go through the service infrastructure.
+Web sockets for signaling also go only via https.

 ## Supported browsers
 1. Chomium based browsers on windows, linux and android